6.1.10 Overview of Customization

 Origin stores the properties of a graph in a theme file.
 In this section we will show you how to customize a graph by using a theme.

-- With Graph3 active, select Tools: Theme Organizer to open a dialog.
+- With Graph3 active, select Preferences: Theme Organizer to open a dialog.
 Select the Times New Roman Font theme and click Apply Now.
 Select Ticks All In and click Apply Now, then click the Close button to close the dialog.
 The graph should resemble the following graph:

 - The next step is to copy the formatting of the current graph and paste it to Graph2.
 Right-click to the right of the layer, anywhere on an empty white or grey space and select Copy Format: All Style Formats.
 Activate Graph2, right-click in a similar spot and select Paste Format.
 Graph2 should look like the image below: